 When it comes to photo editing software, nobody does it better than Adobe.
-Though the mobile version of their renowned desktop software offers a smaller work space than most apps, it’s still one of the most capable after-effects programs you can buy.
+Though the mobile version of their renowned desktop software offers a smaller workspace than most apps, it’s still one of the most capable after-effects programs you can download.
 Popular Photoshop features such as layers, selection tools, and adjustments all make an appearance, as do options for adding text, applying effects, and blending images.
 Unfortunately, many features are locked behind in-app purchases, so be ready to spend some dough if Express is your photo editor of choice.

 Adobe Lightroom CC (free)

-Although many of Lightroom’s tools require a newer model of iPhone to run, it remains one of the most feature-rich apps on our list, particular for photographers who want to edit their workflow while on the move.
-The app automatically syncs images with its desktop counterpart — whether you’re using images shot on your smartphone or raw images from a DSLR — allowing you to quickly edit, enhance, and share your photos using a variety of familiar tools.
+Although many of Lightroom’s tools require a newer model of iPhone to run, it remains one of the most feature-rich apps on our list, particularly for photographers who want to edit their workflow while on the move.
+The app automatically syncs images with its desktop counterpart — whether you’re using images shot on your smartphone or RAW images from a DSLR — allowing you to quickly edit, enhance, and share your photos using a variety of familiar tools.
 Since iOS 10, Lightroom also supports RAW image capture and editing.
 While some features need a Creative Cloud subscription, many features are still part of the free download.